- What is Change Management?

 Change becomes sustainable when it is embedded in culture, modes of governance and collective learning.

-Le Saule Rieur acts on all three levels, with exacting standards, respect and clarity.
+The Laughing Willow acts on all three levels, with exacting standards, respect and clarity.

 These two terms are sometimes used synonymously... but they refer to different realities.
 Here's a simple comparison to make things clearer:

-Transformation | Change Management |
+| Transformation | Change management |

-The the objective a far-reaching organizational change | The the process how we support this change in human terms |
+| It's an objective : a far-reaching organizational change | It's a process : how we support this change in human terms |

-Focus on model, strategy, culture | Focus on behaviors, resistance, adherence |
+| Focus on model, strategy, culture | Focus on behaviors, resistance, adherence |

-Aims to reinventing the organization | Aims to a smooth and secure transition |
+| Aims to reinventing the organization | Aims to a smooth and secure transition |

-Requires breakthrough vision | Requires support method |
+| Requires breakthrough vision | Requires support method |

-Examples: change of business model, merger, HR overhaul | Examples: internal communication, sensory workshops, coaching |
+| Examples : change of business model, merger, HR overhaul | Examples : internal communication, sensory workshops, coaching |

 Transformation sets the course.
 Change Management makes the journey possible.